Kaihangarau Hoahoa Whare

 - interior design work.

 Architectural technicians can apply for a professional licence under the Licensed Building Practitioners scheme.
-The Ministry of Business, Innovation and Employment has three different classes of registration for building designers:

 Architectural technicians and architectural designers can apply to become registered with Architectural Designers New Zealand.

 - 0800 60 60 50 - email@example.com - www.lbp.govt.nz